theIDinside/cxutils/README.md

 This template is a concept, called AcceptedDuration is either cl::nsec, cl::usec, cl::msec, cl::sec, which are all type aliases for std::chrono::duration::nano/micro/milli/second.

-The second parameter is the type of the templated function we have passed in there.
-For some weird reason, C++ can't deduce this for me.
-Which is strange.
-Seriously, it is strange.
-I'm a dummy and I think this really should have been solved.

 ## Enumerate (Enumerator)

 A simple wrapper utility for enumerating, while iterating the objects in a range-based for loop